Doctor SpinThe PR BlogInternal CommunicationsThe Leadership Gap (Less is More)

 Another way of describing the situation:

-With each added layer of bureaucracy, the statistical chance of identifying and developing strong leaders gets exponentially worse with each layer.
+With each added layer of bureaucracy, the statistical chance of identifying enough good managers diminishes.

-The solution to this problem is to appoint fewer leaders (especially middle managers!) and allow strong leaders to lead bigger groups.
+The solution to the leadership bottleneck problem is to appoint fewer leaders (especially middle managers!) and allow strong leaders to lead bigger groups.

 This approach also allows strong leaders to take on greater responsibilities, leading larger groups and promoting their development and growth.